Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/oops-notes.md

 	    // Cleanup operations
 	    super.finalize();
 	}

+### types of garbage collectors:

+**Serial Garbage Collector:** Suitable for small applications with low memory requirements.

+**Parallel Garbage Collector:** Also known as the throughput collector, it uses multiple threads to improve garbage collection performance for medium to large-sized applications.

+**Concurrent Mark-Sweep (CMS) Garbage Collector:**
+- Designed for applications where low latency is crucial, it minimizes pauses by running most of its tasks concurrently with the application threads.
+- The Concurrent Mark Sweep (CMS) collector (also referred to as the concurrent low pause collector) collects the tenured generation.
+It attempts to minimize the pauses due to garbage collection by doing most of the garbage collection work concurrently with the application threads.
+Normally the concurrent low pause collector does not copy or compact the live objects.
+A garbage collection is done without moving the live objects.
+If fragmentation becomes a problem, allocate a larger heap.

+**Garbage-First (G1) Garbage Collector:**
+- The Garbage-First (G1) collector is a server-style garbage collector, targeted for multi-processor machines with large memories.
+It meets garbage collection (GC) pause time goals with a high probability, while achieving high throughput.
+The G1 garbage collector is fully supported in Oracle JDK 7 update 4 and later releases.

+**The G1 collector is designed for applications that:**
+- Can operate concurrently with applications threads like the CMS collector.
+- Compact free space without lengthy GC induced pause times.
+- Need more predictable GC pause durations.
+- Do not want to sacrifice a lot of throughput performance.
+- Do not require a much larger Java heap.
+- G1 is planned as the long term replacement for the Concurrent Mark-Sweep Collector (CMS).
+Comparing G1 with CMS, there are differences that make G1 a better solution.
+One difference is that G1 is a compacting collector.
+G1 compacts sufficiently to completely avoid the use of fine-grained free lists for allocation, and instead relies on regions.
+This considerably simplifies parts of the collector, and mostly eliminates potential fragmentation issues.
+Also, G1 offers more predictable garbage collection pauses than the CMS collector, and allows users to specify desired pause targets.

+Each garbage collector has its strengths and is suited for specific use cases, allowing developers to choose the one that best fits the application's requirements.

 Remember that explicitly invoking garbage collection methods (System.gc() or Runtime.getRuntime().gc()) doesn't guarantee immediate garbage collection, as the JVM decides when it's appropriate based on its internal algorithms.
 It's generally better to rely on the automatic garbage collection mechanisms unless there are specific reasons to intervene.